shlinkio/shlink/README.md

  config
   config:generate-charset     [DEPRECATED] Generates a character set sample just by shuffling the default one, "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ".
-Then it can be set in the SHORTCODE_CHARS environment variable config:generate-secret      [DEPRECATED] Generates a random secret string that can be used for JWT token encryption short-url short-url:delete            [short-code:delete] Deletes a short URL short-url:generate          [shortcode:generate|short-code:generate] Generates a short URL for provided long URL and returns it
+Then it can be set in the SHORTCODE_CHARS environment variable config:generate-secret      [DEPRECATED] Generates a random secret string that can be used for JWT token encryption db db:create                   Creates the database needed for shlink to work.
+It will do nothing if the database already exists short-url short-url:delete            [short-code:delete] Deletes a short URL short-url:generate          [shortcode:generate|short-code:generate] Generates a short URL for provided long URL and returns it